Strenda-biocatalysis/Strenda-biocatalysis/ModelExamples/Results/Readme.md

 - __maximum_reaction_rate__
   - Type: float
-  - Description: V<sub>max</sub>, the maximum reaction rate, represents the speed at which an enzyme-catalyzed reaction reaches saturation, indicating the maximum achievable rate of product formation under optimal substrate concentration.
+  - Description: V<sub>max</sub>, the maximum reaction rate, represents the speed at which an enzyme-catalyzed reaction reaches saturation, indicating the maximum achievable rate of product formation under optimal substrate concentration (where enzymes are predominantly saturated with substrates).

 - __maximum_reaction_rate_unit__
   - Type: string
-  - Description: The unit of V<sub>max</sub> (Maximum reaction rate) is typically represented as concentration per time, such as moles per liter per second (mol/L/s or mM/s).
+  - Description: The unit of V<sub>max</sub> (maximum reaction rate) is typically represented as concentration per time, such as moles per liter per second (mol/L/s or mM/s).

 - __turnover_number__
   - Type: float